-The Diversity Center’s arts-centered diversity education program is to integrate music, visual, theatrical and English language arts with lessons focused on inclusiveness, tolerance, race relations, and communication skills while promoting student’s creativity, leadership, and academic success.
+The Diversity Center’s arts-centered diversity education program integrates music, visual, theatrical, and English language arts with lessons focused on inclusiveness, tolerance, race relations, and communication skills while promoting students' creativity, leadership, and academic success.

 Click Here for more information about Diversity Through the Arts.

 The Diversity Center is committed to working with educators and youth-serving professionals to create a classroom setting where all students are connected, respected, and valued.
 This environment fosters a healthy learning community in pursuit of academic excellence.
 Educators and youth-serving professionals can become influential advocates for social justice in schools, districts, or programs with tools and resources shared in the following workshops.

 - Building Relationships & Creating Inclusive Educational Environments

 - Creating Culturally Competent Curricula & Classrooms

 For more information on Educator Training please contact us at firstname.lastname@example.org

 The Diversity Center is proud to offer in school screenings of the documentary film American Denial.
 This film explores how denial, cognitive dissonance, and implicit bias, persist and shape all of our lives.
 It also enables large groups of students to participate in meaningful discussion about unconscious bias and discrimination.

 Educators receive both pre- and post-documentary worksheets, a discussion guide, and ideas for how to continue the lesson beyond the viewing.
 A representative from The Diversity Center of Northeast Ohio will introduce the film and help students think about race as a vital identity marker worthy of open and honest discussion.

 The Diversity Center, in partnership with Goldfarb Weber Creative Media, is proud to present #RethinkLabels, a video and corresponding two-day lesson plan for reducing bias and stereotypes in the classroom.